perpetualintelligence/docs/docfx_project/articles/pi-cli/framework.md

 #### Sub Command
 A subcommand is an individual executable command that performs a specific action.
 For instance, Github CLI [gh auth login](https://cli.github.com/manual/gh_auth_login) is an example of a subcommand that authenticates with GitHub host. [dotnet build](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build) is a sub-command that builds a project and all of its dependencies.

-> By default a command is actually a subcommand.
+> **Note:** A command is a subcommand unless you designate it as a root or a grouped command.

 ### [Command](xref:PerpetualIntelligence.Cli.Commands.Command)
 The <a href="xref:PerpetualIntelligence.Cli.Commands.Command?displayProperty=fullName"/> class is a runtime validated representation of an actual command and its argument values passed by a user or an application.
 It represents a specific action or a set of actions that a user or an application requests the underlying system to perform.
 It can be a simple action such as invoking a system method or an OS command or representing a complex operation that calls a set of protected APIs over the internal or external network.
 A command can virtually do anything in the context of your application or service.